-- (1) The shares purchased were shares constituting less than one unit (100 shares) purchased from registered holders of the shares and shares purchased pursuant to applicable Japanese law from shareholders who have not responded to communications sent to their registered addresses for five consecutive years or more and by whom dividend payments have not been received for five consecutive years, each at the current market price. - (2) During May and June 2018, we repurchased 72,420,700 shares of our common stock for ¥49,999,969,714 under a share repurchase program that was adopted on May 15, 2018 and completed in June 2018.
-Under the program, we were authorized by the Board of Directors to repurchase up to the lesser of an aggregate of 100,000,000 shares of our common stock and an aggregate of ¥50.0 billion between May 16, 2018 and June 30, 2018.
-All of the repurchased shares were cancelled on July 20, 2018.
-During November and December 2018, we repurchased 159,836,800 shares of our common stock for ¥99,999,974,078 under a share repurchase program that was adopted on November 13, 2018 and completed in December 2018.
-Under the program, we were authorized by the Board of Directors to repurchase up to the lesser of an aggregate of 200,000,000 shares of our common stock and an aggregate of ¥100.0 billion between November 14, 2018 and December 31, 2018.
-All of the repurchased shares were cancelled on January 22, 2019.
+- (1) The shares purchased were shares constituting less than one unit (100 shares) purchased from registered holders of the shares and shares purchased pursuant to applicable Japanese law from shareholders who have not responded to communications sent to their registered addresses for five consecutive years or more and by whom dividend payments have not been received for five consecutive years, each at the current market price. - (2) During November and December 2019, we repurchased 85,775,400 shares of our common stock for ¥49,999,996,482 under a share repurchase program that was adopted on November 13, 2019 and completed in December 2019.
+Under the program, we were authorized by the Board of Directors to repurchase up to the lesser of an aggregate of 100,000,000 shares of our common stock and an aggregate of ¥50.0 billion between November 14, 2019 and December 31, 2019.
+All of the repurchased shares were cancelled on January 20, 2020.

-We did not make any purchases of shares of our common stock other than as shown in the above table for the fiscal year ended March 31, 2019.
+We did not make any purchases of shares of our common stock other than as shown in the above table for the fiscal year ended March 31, 2020.

-In May 2018, 13,049,600 shares were purchased by the trustee of the trust for the first performance-based stock compensation plan.
-In connection with the MUFG Americas Holdings Corporation Stock Bonus Plan, 8,149,808 ADSs were purchased by the trustee of the independent trust between April 1, 2018 and March 31, 2019.
+In connection with the MUFG Americas Holdings Corporation Stock Bonus Plan, 9,275,070 ADSs were purchased by the trustee of the independent trust between April 1, 2019 and March 31, 2020.
 For descriptions of our stock compensation and bonus plans, see "Item 6.B.
 Directors, Senior Management and Employees-Compensation."